aelb66/Diabetes-Classifier/index.md

 In Australia alone, estimated costs are $14.6 billion dollars for T2D annually (Lee et al., 2012).
 Shockingly, in Australia for every five people who are diagnosed, _four are left undiagnosed_ (Valentine et al., 2011).
 Therefore, detecting and predicting disease onset in individuals is the first step to prevention and management of T2D progression.
 I aim to evaluate machine learning classification models of LASSO logistic regression, random forest, Naïve Bayes and XGBoost to detect and accurately classify patients with T2D.

 ## Data
-The National Health and Nutrition Examination Survey [NHANES](https://wwwn.cdc.gov/nchs/nhanes/default.aspx) is a continuous biennial survey program beginning from 1999, used to assess the mental health, physical health, and nutrition of American people (Centre for Disease Control and Prevention in America [CDC]).
+The National Health and Nutrition Examination Survey [NHANES](https://wwwn.cdc.gov/nchs/nhanes/default.aspx) is a continuous biennial survey program established from 1999, used to assess the mental health, physical health, and nutrition of American people (Centre for Disease Control and Prevention in America [CDC]).

 On average the survey collects a nationally representative random sample of 5,000 responses per year.
 This novel study will utilise more than 100,000 observations between 1999-2018 and 12,300 variables.
 I used the first four categories of NHANES datas as similar questions were asked in the ‘Examination’ and ‘Questionnaire’ categories to the ‘Dietary’ category.